ImprintLab/SPA/README.md

 ## 🔥 A Quick Overview
  <div align="center"><img width="880" height="400" src="https://github.com/SuperMedIntel/SPA/blob/main/static/assets/images/facial.png"></div>
-Our uncertainty-aware interactive segmentation model, SPA, efficiently achieves preference-aligned segmentation by incorporating medical image uncertainties and human interactions.
-Clinicians are presented with one recommended prediction and a few distinct segmentation candidates that capture uncertainty, allowing them to select the one best aligned with their clinical needs.
-If the user is unsatisfied with the recommended prediction, the model learns from the user selection, adapts itself, and presents users a new set of candidates.
+Our uncertainty-aware interactive segmentation model, <b>SPA</b>, efficiently achieves segmentations whose decisions on uncertain pixels are aligned with users preferences.
+This is achieved by modeling uncertainties and human interactions.
+At inference time, users are presented with one recommended prediction and a few representative segmentations that capture uncertainty, allowing users to select the one best aligned with their clinical needs.
+If the user is unsatisfied with the recommended prediction, the model learns from the users' selections, adapts itself, and presents users a new set of representative segmentations.
 Our approach minimizes user interactions and eliminates the need for painstaking pixel-wise adjustments compared to conventional interactive segmentation models.

 ## 🧐 Requirement